 Specific treaty shopping situations have been specifically dealt with in the Convention.
 For instance, reference is made to "beneficial ownership" requirement included in art.
 10, 11 and 12 of OECD Model (i.e., payment of dividends, interests and royalties to a resident of the other Contracting state).
 Commentary to OECD Model gives some guidelines in order outline the concept of "beneficial owner".
-However, no consistent definitions of this concept may exist at different levels (see Case Study related to misaligned interpretations of "beneficial ownership" requirement in Italy).
+However, no consistent definitions of this concept may exist at different levels (see Case Study).